Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 And of course, if you want to preserve your wealth, you need to get more gold and silver.

-We've partnered with the battalion metals company.
+We've partnered with the Battalion Metals Company.

 We've been working with them for years, actually.

-Uh this is what used to be Treasure Island, and they launched this new online presence with new improved services.
+This is what used to be Treasure Island, and they launched this new online presence with new improved services.

 It's called Battalion Metals.

-You can reach them at metals with mic dot com.
+You can reach them at metalswithmike.com.

-It takes you straight to battalion metals, and there you can shop for gold and silver coins from all the trusted mints.
+It takes you straight to Battalion Metals, and there you can shop for gold and silver coins from all the trusted mints.

-No shenanigans, no bait and switch, not trying to sell you weird, like three-ounce numismatics that nobody wants or other weird odd coins.
+Not trying to sell you weird, like three-ounce numismatics that nobody wants or other weird odd coins.

 There's none of that garbage.

-This is a trustworthy family-run business in precious metals that's been around literally for generations.
+This is a trustworthy, family-run business in precious metals that's been around literally for generations.

-And seriously, check them out, check out their prices.
+And seriously, check them out.

 You can see their prices online in real time.